 make it difficult for them to germinate successfully.

-you buy strawberry plants the best time to plant the plants about a
+When you buy strawberry plants the best time to plant

 a mat, the earth pressed FIRMLY against them, and the crown of the

 plant be exactly even with the surface of the soil, which should also

 be pressed closely around it with the fingers.

 want to grow strawberries successfully.
 If you plant your

 strawberry plants too deeply the crown will rot, too shallow and the

 plant will dry out.
 See the picture below.